U.S. consumers sue Takata over airbags, seek class action

 A Takata representative in the U.S. could not immediately be reached.

-The lawsuit also names car manufacturers as defendants, including Toyota (7203.T) and Honda (7267.T).
+The lawsuit also names car manufacturers as defendants, including Toyota and Honda.
 Representatives for those companies in the U.S. also could not immediately be reached.

 U.S. safety regulators are investigating whether Takata airbag inflators made from 2000 to 2007 were improperly sealed or subject to other defects.